 Do Australians think meth/amphetamine is the drug that causes most deaths in Australia?

-When Australians were asked which drug they think directly or indirectly causes the most deaths in Australia, 9% chose meth/amphetamine†.
-Most people thought that alcohol (34%) or tobacco (32%) cause most deaths.
+When Australians were asked which drug they think directly or indirectly causes the most deaths in Australia, 20% chose meth/amphetamine†.
+The largest proportion of people (34%) thought that alcohol caused the most deaths.

-When Australians were asked which drug they think directly or indirectly causes the most deaths in Australia, 34% chose alcohol; 32% tobacco; 14% heroin; 9% meth/amphetamine; 5% ecstasy; 4% cocaine; 1% cannabis; 1% pain killers/analgesics/opioids; and 0.9% another drug.
+When Australians were asked which drug they think directly or indirectly causes the most deaths in Australia, 34% chose alcohol, 20% meth/amphetamine, 19% tobacco, 12% heroin, 6% pain killers/pain-relievers and opioids, 4% cocaine, 3% ecstasy, 0.9% cannabis, and 2% another drug.

 † Meth/amphetamine: This term covers a range of stimulant drugs including methamphetamine and amphetamine.
 The National Drug Strategy Household Survey (NDSHS) described meth/amphetamine as including drugs commonly known as speed, ice, crystal, whizz, Ritalin, or pseudoephedrine-based cold and flu tablets.